KristiGourlay/Insight/README.md

 The use of the word 'upon' is frequent through the middle targets, and drops out around 1920, and the rise of 'world' in the last 100 years evokes ideas of humans becoming more 'worldly' and the rise of Science Fiction and themes of dystopian worlds.

-Third, I used Latent Dirichlet Allocation (LDA) on the separate targets to find common themes, and I used Vadar for some sentiment analysis.
+Third, I used Latent Dirichlet Allocation (LDA) on the separate targets to find common themes, and I used Vader for some sentiment analysis.
 If we were to compare the time periods as a whole against one another I could see some differences in composite, positive, neutral, and negative means, but sentiment analysis did not provide much predictive power for individual document excerpts.

 # Modeling